 We are actually quite disappointed with the Alaska Lounge LAX and here is why.

 The Alaska lounge is located near gate 64 in Terminal 6.
 You can use this lounge if you are flying from terminal 4, 5, 6, 7 and 8 but they so say to allow 30 minutes minimum to get to your gate.
 Walking from security you want to look for gates 64.
 To access the lounge you will need to go up one floor by the elevator.
 If the lounge is full it will display a sign at the elevator entrance.

 The lounge had 3 types of seating and 2 areas to sit in.
-There were sofa like chairs in the centre and back of the room with small coffee tables.
-The second set of seating were a handful of small round dining tables with 2 metal seats to each.
+There was a set of sofa like chairs in the centre and back of the room with small coffee tables.
+The second set of seating was a handful of small round dining tables with 2 metal seats to each.
 The final were 4-5 tall chairs arranged at the bar.
 With more seating arranged and a long table looking out the window.

 View from The Airport Lounge

 At the far end of the lounge, there is a full view window that spreads from one end of the lounge to the other.
 The windows are full height so you can see over the concourse and other terminals.
 There were blinds that could be adjusted on the windows to stop any glare.

 While we have been to lounges that have more optional paid meals, I have never been to a lounge that had quite little food.
 There were a few small menus displayed around the tables with breakfast options and lunch options.
 Unfortunately, it was at this point I feel let this lounge down.